 Distributions made by the REIT out of rental income and gains are subject to 20% WHT, with exemption/reduced rates available for eligible investors.
 Distributions out of taxed income are treated as ordinary dividends.

-The introduction of the Irish Collective Asset-management Vehicle (ICAV)
+The Irish Collective Asset-management Vehicle (ICAV)

 An ICAV may be established as an umbrella structure with a number of sub-funds and share classes.
 Where an umbrella structure is created, each sub-fund will have segregated liability and also have the flexibility to prepare separate financial statements on a sub-fund basis.
-The ICAV also qualifies for the tax exemptions that apply to Irish regulated funds.

 Irish Real Estate Funds (IREFs)